jeffe107/BIgMAG/README.md

 ```

 > [!WARNING]
-> Please notice the difference in the execution commands if installed with pip or through a Conda environment.
+> Please notice the difference in the execution commands if installed with pip, Bioconda or cloning the repository.

 The flag `-p <N>` is included to display the dashboard in a port of your preference.
 Otherwise, the default value is `8050`.
 Once you run the command, the prompt output will indicate you the IP direction that you must type on your browser or copy and paste onto it, i.e., `http://127.0.0.1:8050/`